merrychap/shellen/README.md

         0x00080005:     int     0x50
 ```

+### Run shellcode
+Also, you can run your shellcode in a subprocess. **Be aware that this can harm your system!**.
+Jump to the last shellcode in a subprocess.
+What could go wrong?'
+Note that you don't get to control the base address your code gets loaded at, and this assumes that the instructions will make sense to your CPU.
+See ```help```inside ```shellen``` to see how to use it.

+I'm planning to execute subprocess in a some virtual environment in order to make it safer to run potentially dangerous shellcode.

 ### Architectures
 ```asm``` and ```dsm``` modes work for different architectures.
 To see a list of available architectures for shellen's current mode, type this:
 ```sh